JasonPollman/ProtoLib/ReadMe.md

 ```

 #### whereKeys
-**Returns a new object, filtering an object's keys by a predicate function**
+**Returns a new object, filtering an object's keys by a predicate function.**
 The same as *where*, except that the predicate function is invoked with the signature: **onItem** (*{String}* **key**, *{*\**}* **item**).

 | Context  | Signature        |